anqurvanillapy/passalt/README.md

 ## Usage

-- Only two APIs similar to those in `werkzeug`
+- There are only two APIs, similar to those in `werkzeug`
   + `passalt.Generate(passwd)`
   + `passalt.Check(passwd)`